Medigap - Medicare Supplement

 - Covers a wide range of prescription drugs

-- Has a list of covered drugs (formulary) specific to the plan.
+- Has a list of covered drugs (formulary).

 - Places drugs into “tiers” have a different cost per tier.
 For example, a drug in a lower tier will cost you less than a drug in a higher tier.